-Any buyer willing to buy a BEE registered product can identify the product's energy efficiency just by looking at the number of stars the label on the product has.
-The more the stars, the more energy-efficient is the product and the more electricity it will save.
+Any buyer willing to buy a BEE-registered product can identify the product's energy efficiency just by looking at the number of stars the label on the product has.
+The more stars, the more energy-efficient is the product and the more electricity it will save.

 The star label acts as an energy efficiency guide for the end consumer or buyer.
-However, in the market the price of the 5 star rated products are on a high side as compared to the 1 star or 2 star rated products.
-But on a long term the high efficient product save you more money on your electricity bills.
+However, in the market, the price of the 5-star rated products is on the high side as compared to the 1-star or 2-star rated products.
+But in the long term, the highly efficient product saves you more money on your electricity bills.

 BEE Registration Process

 The entire BEE registration process is categorized into three major steps, which include online fillings and hardcopy submission.
-The entire lifecycle of getting your product registered with BEE involves company registration followed with product testing and model approval.
-Below is a brief description of the process involved on each step of registration.
+The entire lifecycle of getting your product registered with BEE involves company registration followed by product testing and model approval.
+Below is a brief description of the process involved in each step of registration.